 Expected results, potential pitfalls, and alternative approaches: These experiments will allow us to elucidate the cellular and molecular mechanisms that mediate the enhancement of fear LTM by ephrinB2 in the BLA.
 The pitfalls discussed above in Objectives #1 and #2 will also be taken into consideration, using lentiviral vectors to rescue the expression of large genes and pooling cells from multiple mice in cases when RNA yields are not sufficient for RNA.
-Tamoxifen will be injected 1 h before fear conditioning (within a user defined time window- Guenthner et al., 2013).
+Tamoxifen will be injected 1 h before fear conditioning (within a user-defined time window- Guenthner et al., 2013).
 If the number of labeled neurons is smaller than shown in Figure 3, we will apply tamoxifen at different time points up to 4 h before or after fear conditioning to achieve a comparable number of labeled cells.

 Methods: Animals: Adult (8-week-old) male C57BL/6J mice (22-28 g; Envigo, Israel).
 Fostm2.1(icre/ERT2)Luo/J FosTRAP (030323) are available at the University of Haifa.
 AAV production: For ephrinB2 overexpression, the ephrinB2 gene will be obtained from SinoBiological (MG50598-UT) and cloned downstream of the CaMKII or GFAP promoter linked to mCherry with a 2A spacer to permit the identification of target cells, with control AAVs encoding mCherry alone.
 Constructs will be sent to the VVF (Zurich, Switzerland) for AAV production.
 AAVs will be used at a high titer (> 6x10E12 vg/ml).
 For the FosTRAP experiment, ssAAV-{capsid}/2-hSyn1-dlox-mCherry(rev)-dlox-WPRE-hGHp(A) (from VVF) will be used.
 Expression or reduction of differentially expressed genes designed as above (in Objective #1) with the appropriate promoter.
 Behavior: As in Objective #1. iGluSnFR3 imaging: as above.
 Cannula placement and microinjection: As above.
 EphrinB2-Fc (R&D Systems, 496-EB-200) and control IgG (Fc fragment-specific; Jackson ImmunoResearch Laboratories, (109-001-008)) will be used.
 EphrinB2-Fc is an EphrinB2-IgG1 chimera typically used for ephrinB2 studies (Takasu et al., 2002).
 The NR2B inhibitor ifenprodil (Sigma, 12892) will be injected at 1 g/0.5 l (Huang et al., 2019).
-FosTRAP: The FosTRAP animals will be injected in the BLA with floxed-mCherry expressing AAV one month before training.
+FosTRAP: The FosTRAP animals will be injected in the BLA with a floxed-mCherry expressing AAV one month before training.
 Animals will be injected with 4-Hydroxytamoxifen (4-OHT; Sigma-Aldrich) i.p. at 1 hour before training with a dose of 50 mg/kg of 4-Hydroxytamoxifen (4-OHT; Sigma-Aldrich) to activate the Cre recombinase, followed 30 minutes later by ephrinB2 injection into the BLA and 30 minutes later by fear conditioning.
 Control mice will undergo unpaired training.
 Laser microdissection, RNA-seq, and bioinformatics: Labeled neurons and astrocytes from fear conditioning and control groups will be collected in separate tubes.
 RNA-Seq and bioinformatics as above.
 ScaleS and spine imaging: As above.